The processes and diversity of God's living creation. Biology

 86% pursue advanced degrees

-The majority of Wheaton biology majors attend graduate, medical, dental, veterinary, or nursing school within 10 years.
+The majority of Wheaton biology students attend graduate, medical, dental, veterinary, or nursing school within 10 years of graduation.

 11:1 student-faculty ratio